-In Ireland there is full guarantee for 2 years.
+In Ireland, there is a full guarantee for 2 years.

-In Greece there is full guarantee with no limit
+In Greece, there is a full guarantee with no limit

 This list will be updated as we receive fresh information: levels fluctuate and are adjusted each day as political authorities change their mind.
 PLEASE consult your banker for confirmation.